brandon-hamilton/creative-resources/README.md

 All of the markdown and media files for the documentation can be found under [docs](/docs).

+Any templates, tools, or files available will be under [utilities](/utilities).

 ## License

 Creative Resources is released under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.